karan89009/ParkingLot/README.md

 The system handles, the following use cases.

-## Create a parking lot with ‘x’ floors and 'n' capacity

-## Create a floor with a given vehicle parking configuration ratio
+## Create a parking lot with ‘x’ floors and 'n' capacity and create a floor with a given vehicle parking configuration ratio

 **API:** http://localhost:5000/parking